wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;No, it means refusal and rejection of the incomplete and the imperfect.
 The search for reality is itself the movement of reality.
 In a way, all search is for the real bliss or the bliss of the real.
-But here we mean by ‘search’ the search for oneself as the root of beïng conscious, as the light beyond the mind.
+But here we mean by ‘search’ the search for oneself as the root of being conscious, as the light beyond the mind.
 This search will never end whereäs the restless craving for all else must end for real progress to take place.

 One has to understand that the search for reality or God or <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> and the search for the self are the same; when one is found, all are found.